16 products

 2. The Art of Shaving (Never Cooking)

-- How to: Use a truffle slicer or mandoline to create paper-thin shavings directly onto your dish.
+How to: Use a truffle slicer or mandoline to create paper-thin shavings directly over your dish.

-- Pro Tip: The residual heat from the food will release the truffle's volatile oils, amplifying its scent and taste without cooking it.
+Pro Tip: The gentle warmth of freshly cooked food releases the truffle’s volatile oils, amplifying its fragrance and flavor without actually cooking it.

-The unique flavor of white truffles is the star.
-Avoid heavy sauces or strong spices that will overpower it.
+The unique flavor of white truffles should always take center stage.
+Avoid heavy sauces or overpowering spices that could mask their aroma.

-- Perfect Base Foods: Simple pasta (like tagliatelle or risotto) with butter, creamy polenta, scrambled eggs, or mashed potatoes.
-These mild, creamy, and starchy bases provide the perfect canvas.
+Fresh pasta (like tagliatelle or risotto) with butter, creamy polenta, scrambled eggs, or mashed potatoes — mild, starchy bases that let the truffle’s essence shine.

 4. Perfect Pairings for White Truffles

-White truffles have an earthy, garlicky aroma that complements rich, savory, and umami-rich ingredients.
+White truffles possess an elegant, earthy, and subtly garlicky aroma that pairs beautifully with rich, savory, and umami-forward ingredients.

-- Top Pairings: Parmesan cheese, fresh pasta, risotto, eggs, butter, light cream sauces, and cured meats like prosciutto.
+Top Pairings: Parmesan cheese, fresh pasta, risotto, eggs, butter, light cream sauces, and delicate cured meats such as prosciutto or speck.

 5. Proper Storage for Maximum Freshness

-- Method: Keep them unwashed.
-Wrap each truffle individually in a dry paper towel, place them in an airtight container or glass jar, and store in the refrigerator.
+- Store in an airtight container or glass jar in the refrigerator.

-- Important: Change the paper towel daily to absorb excess moisture and prevent mold.
+- Change the paper towel daily to absorb excess moisture and prevent mold.